omni-us/jsonargparse/README.rst

 - Fully supported types are: :code:`str`, :code:`bool`, :code:`int`,
   :code:`float`, :code:`complex`, :code:`List`, :code:`Iterable`,
   :code:`Sequence`, :code:`Any`, :code:`Union`, :code:`Optional`, :code:`Type`,
-  :code:`Enum`, :code:`UUID`, restricted types as explained in sections :ref:`restricted-numbers` and :ref:`restricted-strings` and paths and URLs as explained in sections :ref:`parsing-paths` and :ref:`parsing-urls`.
+  :code:`Enum`, :code:`UUID`, :code:`timedelta`, restricted types as explained
+  in sections :ref:`restricted-numbers` and :ref:`restricted-strings` and paths and URLs as explained in sections :ref:`parsing-paths` and :ref:`parsing-urls`.

 - :code:`Dict` is supported but only with :code:`str` or :code:`int` keys.